Needlify/Docs/docs/_coverpage.md

 # A wonderful tech place

-- Modern UI with a beautifull design
+- Modern UI with a beautiful design
 - Precise informations like a needle
 - A lot of useful tips 👍